nathancunn/nathancunn.github.io/_posts/2020-08-10-biscuit-puzzle.md

 In this week's New Scientist, they posed the following puzzle:

-Alpha and Betty are playing a game.
-In front of them are 8 digestive biscuits and 4 Rich Tea biscuits.
+_Alpha and Betty are playing a game.
+In front of them are 8 Digestive biscuits and 4 Rich Tea biscuits.
 On their turn they can choose to either: take any amount of either biscuit, or take the same amount of both.
-They each takes turns as such, and the player who takes the last biscuit wins and gets to keep all of the biscuits.
+They each take turns as such, and the player who takes the last biscuit wins and gets to keep all of the biscuits.
-Alpha goes first; what should they do?
+Alpha goes first; what should they do?_

 At the risk of wielding a hammer on a thumb tack, this seems to me like a perfect opportunity for a gentle introduction to reinforcement learning.
-If you're unfamiliar, the idea of reinforcement learning is for a computer to learn a strategy for performing some task by rewarding good performance and training the machine to maximise the reward gained, i.e. reinforcing positive actions.
+If you're unfamiliar, the idea of reinforcement learning is for a computer to learn a strategy for performing some task by rewarding good performance and training the machine to maximise the reward gained, i.e. reinforcing positive behaviour.

 The basic plan of attack for this puzzle:
   * Create a game environment which keeps track of the number of each biscuit remaining